-Six Word Saturday Don’t buy strawberries out of season… Advertisements Rate this:Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to share on Tumblr (Opens in new window)Click to email (Opens in new window)Click to share on Reddit (Opens in new window)Click to share on Google+ (Opens in new window)Like this:Like Loading...
+Six Word Saturday Don’t buy strawberries out of season… Advertisements Rate this:Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to share on Tumblr (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Reddit (Opens in new window)Click to share on Google+ (Opens in new window)Like this:Like Loading...
 Related 31 thoughts on “Six Word Saturday” Add yours Lol, ‘don’t buy anything out of season’!
 LikeLike Reply Global logistics have much to answer for… LikeLike Reply Words to live by….
 LikeLike Reply … break the rule, pay the price!
 LikeLike Reply Excellent tip!
 Hope this becomes a regular thing!
 LikeLike Reply Absolutely Guap, count on it!
 This creative writing caper is growing a life of it’s own.
 LikeLike Reply LOLOL from now on I’m sticking to that rule!
 Thanks.
 LikeLike Reply thanks for the comment! it’s such a simple rule… and I broke it… LikeLike Reply LOL That’s hilarious!
 LikeLike Reply thanks for the comment.
 I’ll wait until the local product comes on the market: strawberries really are a summer fruit!
 LikeLike Reply Buying some tomorrow morning – they’re on their way north from an organic farm in Mexico.
 LikeLike Reply I hope they pass the taste test with flying colours!
 LikeLike Reply Strawberries in a can all year!
 LikeLike Reply Now this I have NEVER seen, although my Dad told of seeing them 50 odd years ago in PNG.
 Are they whole or jam?
 Sometimes I’ve bought frozen ones for cooking or as a topping for breakfast.
 Still not the same as a super ripe and juicy strawberry.
 LikeLike Reply Whole or in a jam 🙂 LikeLike Reply This sucks, again you went to Spam.
 At least this tool akismet tool doesn’t self delete… Love strawberry jam (on pancakes, with oodles of whipped cream).
 Yum, yum.
 LikeLike Reply Not nice.
 I found a few of other bloggers in my spam box too.
 I’d rather go to look there daily than get spammed to death.
 LikeLike Reply Even the reply to the reply went to spam yet again.
 Don’t despair, I’m checking daily now, and ‘teaching’ the anti-spam robot.
 Hopefully it learns… LikeLike Reply I am not a huge strawberries fan anyway.
 Hope you didn’t get ill.
 LikeLike Reply Thanks for visiting and commenting.
 Didn’t get ill, just very disappointed: no flavour, no oomph!
 LikeLike Reply oh, oh.
 I’m thinking they didn’t taste like they should have; lesson learned I am sure! betty LikeLike Reply Hi Betty, thanks for visiting and commenting: You got it in one!
 I’m waiting for the real thing now… LikeLike Reply Amen to that, Sistah!
 LikeLike Reply Thanks for visiting and your comment Ron, this sistah is going to be more careful in future!
 LikeLike Reply They’re always so much better when I can get them fresh at the farmers market.
 In fact, I have some downstairs right now… Thanks for playing 6WS!
 LikeLike Reply I think I’ll be playing again!
 Thanks for visiting and commenting.
 We have at least one more month before they are fresh and juicy here… Enjoy them while you can 🙂 LikeLike Reply Then again …. it’s always “in-season” somewhere.
 LikeLike Reply True, true.
 There is a saying about eating locally and living globally (I’ll have to track it down).
 Seems now people are happy to eat globally and live locally… LikeLike Reply Eating globally brings two things … unexpected joys, but also wait for the season.
 LikeLike Reply Best bought in a big scoop from Tavira’s indoor market- delicious!
 LikeLike Reply Thanks for visiting and commenting!
 I’m leaving the strawberries now until they are fresh and local!
 BTW, I liked your entry for this weekend 🙂 LikeLike Reply I've said my bit!
 Now it's your turn :) Go on, have your say.
 Cancel reply Enter your comment here...
-Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
+Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
 Notify me of new posts via email.